TRT Clinic in Edmonton - Same Day

 TelePlus Care is a virtual TRT clinic serving men across Edmonton and the Greater Edmonton area.
-Our Alberta-licensed physicians evaluate symptoms of hypogonadism, order the required laboratory work at any DynaLIFE collection site, and issue a prescription for Health Canada-approved testosterone replacement therapy when clinically indicated.
+Our licensed doctors evaluate symptoms of hypogonadism, order the required laboratory work at any DynaLIFE collection site, and issue a prescription for Health Canada-approved testosterone replacement therapy when clinically indicated.
 From Whyte Avenue to Sherwood Park, Riverbend to the University of Alberta area, eligible patients can complete the entire intake from home.
-Bloodwork is drawn locally, results are reviewed by a physician, and a personalized treatment plan is issued that you can fill at any Canadian pharmacy.
+Bloodwork is drawn locally, results are reviewed by a doctor, and a personalized treatment plan is issued that you can fill at any Canadian pharmacy.

 Book Your Appointment Now